Canonical definition

 - Is a founder secondary the same as taking chips off the table?

 - Chips off the table is the cultural phrase.
 A founder secondary is one mechanic for taking chips off; there are others.
-The naming is loose in practice.
+The naming is often loose.

 - Does a founder secondary change the company's cap stack?